SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 Interlaken is home to some amazing hotels – amazing and expensive.
 I have a detailed accommodation guide for Interlaken but find some tips below.

-The most luxurious hotel in Interlaken is Victoria Jungfrau.
+- The most luxurious hotel in Interlaken is Victoria Jungfrau Grand Hotel & Spa.
 Since I have not started there myself, I can repeat what I heard: This hotel is supposed to be amazing, so if you are looking for a fancy place, this is probably the best pick.

-One of my favorite hotels – ever – is the beautiful 4* hotel Grandhotel Giessbach.
+- One of my favorite hotels – ever – is the beautiful 4* hotel Grandhotel Giessbach.
 You can probably see why.
+However, it is not open during the winter months.

-I recently stayed in the newly renovated Hotel du Nord.
+- I recently stayed in the newly renovated Hotel du Nord.
 I actually was very positively surprised (the reviews were not great, but since all rooms were renovated lately, it is a great place to stay).
-The breakfast was also better than in the Hotel Interlaken.
 Click here to get the best deals.

 Security in Interlaken